draetus/.dotfiles/README.md

 My Dotfiles
 ===========

+Create a directory named workstation and clone this repository in there.

 ----------------------------
-Programs to install with i3:
+Utilities to install with i3:
 ============================